tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/_includes/tf_passes.md

 ```
 ### `-tf-remove-unused-arguments`: Removes unused args from private functions & their callers.
 Removes arguments from functions that aren't used in the function
-body.
+body, outside of returns.
 Also adjusts the callers of said functions.

 For example, the code
   func.func @f(%arg0, %arg1) {
+    SomeOpThatUsesArg0(%arg0)
     return %arg0
   }
   ...